pgroenbaek/trackshape-utils/README.md

 ## Usage

-See shapeio for loading shapes into Python
+See [shapeio](https://github.com/pgroenbaek/shapeio) for loading shapes into Python.
+See [shapeedit](https://github.com/pgroenbaek/shapeedit) for functions to modify shapes while keeping them error-free and usable in MSTS/ORTS.

 ### Loading trackcenters